emilytwines/cayman/_pages/about.md

   - /about/
   - /about.html
 ---
-> ## Please join us on Twitch starting Friday, September 18 for [ReclaimFutures 2020](https://reclaimfutures.org/rf2020/watch/), and tune in Sunday 12:45pm EST for links to #playlookingglass live!

 ## Bio
 Emily Twines is an interdisciplinary performance and technology artist with experience directing, writing, programming, performing, and designing interactive theatrical experiences.